 Erin Siegal is an editorial, documentary, and portrait photographer.
 Her work has appeared in the New York Times, Time magazine, Rolling Stone, and many other magazines and newspapers.

 Based in New York City, Erin has studied at the School of Visual Arts, Parsons School of Design, and Harvard University.
 She also worked as James Nachtwey’s studio manager and assisted Susan Meiselas before becoming freelance.

 Clients include Reuters, Human Rights Campaign, the New York Times, the Urban Justice Center, Rolling Stone, the United Nations, and more.

 She is a 2008/09 fellow at the Toni Stabile Center for Investigative Reporting at Columbia University’s Graduate School of Journalism, and is a recipient of the 2008/09 Anne O’Hare McCormick Scholarship Award from the Newswomen’s Club of New York.

 For inquiries regarding assignments and stock sales, please contact Marcel Saba or Laura Reid at Redux Pictures.

-A Senior Fellow at the Schuster Institute for Investigative Journalism, Erin Siegal McIntyre is an independent journalist based on the U.S-Mexico border in Tijuana, Mexico.
-Her work currently focuses on the intersections of human rights, immigration policy, and border issues.
-She writes, reports, produces, and consults for a variety of media outlets and publications.
+ERIN SIEGAL MCINTYRE is a Senior Fellow at the Schuster Institute for Investigative Journalism and award-winning journalist based on the U.S-Mexico border in Tijuana.
+Her current work focuses on the intersections of human rights, immigration policy, and border issues.
+She writes, reports, produces, and consults for a variety of media outlets, non-profits, and publications.